sneakybikimeh/CS2-Practice/README.md

 It comes with two additional files containing utility aliases.

 # Installation
-1. Open the archive and extract its content into the following path folder : \n ...\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg\
+1. Open the archive and extract its content into the following path folder :
+...\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg\

 3. Launch the game, boot up a practice server where you can turn on sv_cheats 1 and type in the console the following command: "exec practice.cfg".